ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 - Assuming that they can sell the 400 pairs of sunglasses in inventory, the cost of overproducing is the sum of:
   1. the additional warehousing costs plus
-  2. $400 \times  \$15.50 \times 20\% \times \xi$ where $\xi$ is the fraction of the year the glasses are held until being sold.
+  2. $400 \times  \$15.50 \times 20\% \times \xi$ where $\xi$ is the fraction
+  of the year the glasses are held until being sold.
 - This calculation assumes that all of the variable advertising, distribution, and selling expenses are incurred when the sunglasses are sold, not manufactured.
+- This illustrates both the overproduction incentive from full absorption costing and the improvement from variable costing.

 ## Kothari Inc.

-Kothari Inc. The telecom division of Kothari Inc. produces and sells 100,000 line modulators.
-Half of the modulators are sold externally at $150 per unit, and the other half are sold internally at variable manufacturing costs plus 10 percent.
+The telecom division of Kothari Inc. produces and sells 100,000 line modulators.
+Half of the modulators are sold externally at $150 per unit, and the other half are sold internally at __variable manufacturing costs plus 10 percent__.
 Kothari uses variable costing to evaluate the telecom division.
 The following summarizes the cost structure of the telecom division.

 |                                   | Var.
 Cost   |